 A BRIEF HISTORY OF ST. PATRICK’S PARISH

-Just a little more than 100 years ago, all of this part of the country was virgin territory – the home of Indian bands with such well-known names as Blackfoot, Cree, Blood, Sarcee, Peigan, etc., and huge herds of buffalo that roamed unfettered over the trackless miles of grassland.
+Just a little more than 100 years ago, all of this part of the country was virgin territory – the home of indigenous bands with such well-known names as Blackfoot, Cree, Blood, Sarcee, Peigan, etc., and huge herds of buffalo that roamed unfettered over the trackless miles of grassland.
 Only the occasional fur-trading fort gave evidence of the existence of white man except, of course, for the brave band of black-robed missionaries moving among tribal encampments, bringing the word of God and the message of Christian love to people who previously knew neither.
 These missionaries, who were most often French speaking, crossed miles of unmarked prairie and wooded mountain ranges by foot, in canoes and on horseback to spread their influence to all corners of the sparsely populated country.

 In fact, it was a Catholic missionary who was the first to camp and build on the site of what is now Calgary.
 Popular belief has the Northwest Mounted Police, (forerunners of today’s Royal Canadian Mounted Police), establishing the first camp at the confluence of the Bow and Elbow Rivers (approximately across from the Calgary Zoo on St. George’s Island.).
 But when the Mounties crested the rise overlooking the valley they saw a solitary tent on the spot where they later built the fort that became Calgary.

 He first stopped near Winnipeg, where he worked with local tribes, living with them, going on buffalo hunts and learning to make pemmican as he studied their way of life.
 Then, his early period of indoctrination over, the priest ventured 1,000 miles further west, to the log-walled fort at Edmonton, where he tended the religious education of the Cree people of the area.
-According to records, it was while Father Lacombe was still working with the Cree that the Church asked him to take responsibility for the missions among the natives to the south of Fort Edmonton.
-Because he was the first priest to venture among these Indians, they were not always receptive to his approach.
+According to records, it was while Father Lacombe was still working with the Cree that the Church asked him to take responsibility for the missions among the First Nations bands to the south of Fort Edmonton.
+Because he was the first priest to venture among these indigenous people, they were not always receptive to his approach.
 One of the tribes he had most trouble `reaching` was the Blackfoot, whose reserve is now located at Gleichen, about 50 miles due east of Calgary.

 Priestly perseverance, aided by an outbreak of scarlet fever that in 1857 threatened to wipe out the Blackfoot, eventually won out.
-It was after Father Lacombe and his faithful servant, Alexis Cardinal, fought their way through a blinding blizzard to assist the suffering Indians that they began to take him into their confidence.
-Father Lacombe paid a pretty high price for that reward too, since he contracted the disease, but he eventually recovered and when, some time later, he was able to rescue a kidnapped Blackfoot maiden from her Cree abductors, the pact of trust and love between the missionary and the natives was sealed.
+It was after Father Lacombe and his faithful servant, Alexis Cardinal, fought their way through a blinding blizzard to assist the suffering aboriginals that they began to take him into their confidence.
+Father Lacombe paid a pretty high price for that reward too, since he contracted the disease, but he eventually recovered and when, some time later, he was able to rescue a kidnapped Blackfoot maiden from her Cree abductors, the pact of trust and love between the missionary and the indigenous people was sealed.

 It was while Father Lacombe was staying at a Blackfoot encampment in 1865 that one of the great moments in western history occurred – an event that firmly established the priest as one of the bravest of the adventurers who made the first trips west.
 A large party of Cree warriors attacked the Blackfoot encampment under cover of darkness.
 Outnumbered badly, the situation looked indeed bleak for the Blackfoot, who barely managed to hold off the Cree attack through the hours of darkness until dawn brought them reinforcements.
-Throughout the night, Father Lacombe moved among the combatants, administering first aid and, often, baptism and final sacraments to his native charges.
+Throughout the night, Father Lacombe moved among the combatants, administering first aid and, often, baptism and final sacraments to his indigenous charges.
 Then, as the light of day broke and the strengthened Blackfoot forces were about to carry the battle to the Crees, the priest persuaded them to stop.
 With crucifix held high, the courageous priest walked toward the Cree, directly into their line of fire, imploring them to stop the bloodshed.

 A bullet grazed his head and, bleeding profusely, Father Lacombe fell to the ground.
 Crowfoot, chief of the Blackfoot, cried out to the Cree that they had killed `Good Heart`, the `Man of Prayer`.
 As besieged Blackfeet showed signs of continuing the battle, the Cree, stunned by what had happened to Father Lacombe, who they knew and respected, retreated and the fight was over.
-Later Father Lacombe repeated the same sort of courageous act to stop an attack by another band of Indians on a small white outpost near Fort Edmonton.
+Later Father Lacombe repeated the same sort of courageous act to stop an attack by another indigenous band on a small white outpost near Fort Edmonton.

 Eight years later, in 1873, the first church in what was to become St. Patrick’s Parish was established on Bragg Creek.
-The building was erected to serve Indians who wintered nearby and Mass was offered by missionary priests who worked the foothills area.
+The building was erected to serve aboriginals who wintered nearby and Mass was offered by missionary priests who worked the foothills area.
 It is not certain whether Father Lacombe was one of them.

 But Father Lacombe was definitely on hand when the Canadian Pacific Railway built its tracks across the Prairies.
 The Peigans to the south of Calgary didn’t want the railway passing through their hunting grounds and were on the verge of going on the warpath when Father Lacombe was called to the scene.
-He brought tea, tobacco and food to the Indians and after sharing a meal, talked them out of their opposition.
+He brought tea, tobacco and food to the indigenous locals and after sharing a meal, talked them out of their opposition.

 This led to another vignette of Western history, because the CPR so appreciated his action it staged a special reception for the priest in Calgary.
 During the party, George Stephen resigned as president of the railway for one hour and appointed Father Lacombe in his stead.
 Not to be outdone, the priest named Stephen rector of the parish of St. Mary.
 Apart from being good fun, the switch of roles brought a $10,000 donation to help Father Lacombe’s work.
 As well, Father Lacombe was given a lifetime pass on the railway, which he used, to advantage, traveling throughout the province and to Ottawa in support of a variety of measures that he deemed necessary to the development of his mission.